Anti-Static and Safety Precautions

 That little shock you got was a result of static electricity.
 It was also many times what is needed to destroy some computer components.

-You see, humans can't feel a static shock until it is several thousand volts strong, but it takes less than 30 volts to damage a sensitive computer component such as a stick of RAM or a processor.That's why computer technicians and home computer builders have to guard their computers against the deadly ravages of static electricity, as well as take steps to avoid injury to yourself.
+You see, humans can't feel a static shock until it is several thousand volts strong, but it takes less than 30 volts to damage a sensitive computer component such as a stick of RAM or a processor.That's why computer technicians and home computer builders have to guard their computers against the deadly ravages of static electricity, as well as take steps to avoid injury to themselves.
 A shock that you can't even feel can seriously damage your homebuilt computer before you're even finished building it.

-Always use an anti-static strap is an elastic band that fits around your wrist and which is connected to an alligator clip by a wire.
-The clip connects to a metal part of the computer chassis, which equalizes the voltage between you and the computer, thus avoiding static sparks.
+On one end of an anti-static strap is an elastic band that fits around your wrist.
+The other end has an alligator clip that is attached to a metal part of the computer chassis, which equalizes the voltage between you and the computer, thus avoiding static sparks.

 Better anti-static kits also include a rubberized anti static mat that is placed below the computer while you are working on it.
 This not only provides better anti-static protection, but also protects your table from scratches.
 It falls into the category of not essential, but nice to have.

 Always grasp a metal part of the computer chassis with your bare hand before you touch anything inside.
 Do this even if you are wearing an anti-static wristband.
 The idea is to equalize the voltage between your body and the equipment you're working on to reduce the chances of static arcing.

 Always handle electronic components by a non-conducting (non-metallic) edge.
 Don't touch the pins or other connectors.

-Always use a UL-approved surge protector or an Uninterruptible Power Supply that incorporates surge and spike protection.
+Always use a UL-approved surge protector or an uninterruptible power supply that incorporates surge and spike protection.

 Never eat, drink, or smoke while working on a computer.

 Even though this site is not about repairing computers, our site stats indicate that a lot of people find this page by searching for the phrase "anti-static precautions."
-So it's important that I mention the one exception to the rule about always using an anti-static wrist strap.
+So it's important that I mention the one exception to the rule about always using an anti-static wrist strap:

-Never use an anti-static wrist strap while working on a CRT monitor, even if it is unplugged.
-CRT monitors operate on very high voltages -- sometimes as high as 40,000 volts -- and can hold these voltages for a long time even when they are unplugged.
-An LED monitor doesn't require as much voltage, but as a rule you should probably leave monitor repairs in general to a pro.
-They're more likely to have the parts on hand and to be able to quickly diagnose any problems.
+Never, ever, ever use an anti-static wrist strap while working on an old-fashioned CRT monitor, even if it is unplugged.
+CRT monitors operate on very high voltages -- sometimes as high as 40,000 volts -- and their capacitors can hold these voltages for a very long time even when the monitors are unplugged.
+I should add that this also goes for old-fashioned CRT televisions.